canonical/fetch-service/docs/reference/sourcecraft.rst

 Once a request is accepted for inspection it tries to extract the packed content of the repository.
-In the extracted data it looks for the ``sourcecraft.yaml`` file, which if found is used to extract the metadata of the processed entity.
+In the extracted data it looks for the ``sourcecraft.yaml`` file, which if found is used to extract the metadata of the processed project.

 This inspector has to be called after the ``git.upload-pack`` inspector.
 This inspector only supports the git v2 smart protocol.